paulloy/msp4-brazen-mma/README.md

     - `DATABASES = {'default': dj_database_url.parse(os.environ.get('<DATABASE_URL>'))}`
     - Where <DATABASE_URL> is the url of your database.
     - Your database url can be obtained by going to the "settings" tab within your Heroku dashboard.
 It will be saved as a config variable after you added Heroku Postgres to your app.
-Alternatively, enter `heroku config` into your teminal to reveal your config vars.
+Alternatively, enter `heroku config` into your terminal to reveal your config vars.
     - It is advised to keep your database url private by adding it to an env.py file.
 1. Apply migrations to your new database configuration with:
     - `python3 manage.py makemigrations`